kubevirt/kubevirt-tutorial/labs/lab9/lab9.md

 ![pods](images/pods.png)

-Then clicking the `virt-launcher-test-RANDOM` link will provide an overview
+Then clicking the `virt-launcher-vm3-RANDOM` link will provide an overview

 ![pods](images/pod_overview.png)